wacguy/Simple/README.txt

 # 10. Type: chmod +x ./scripts/simple.sh.
 Press return.
 # 11. Type: ./scripts/simple.sh.
 Press return.
 # 12. The last command will execute the program.
 # 13. The script will run for a few hours up to a couple of days, depending on the size of your fastq files and the size of the genome you are working with.
-You will know it finished once the prompt is back (shows the $ sign) and the file Rplot.pdf is located in the output folder.
+You will know it finished once the prompt says “Simple is done”.